stelabiju/mlops-pipeline/README.md

 as the threshold for an individual feature.

-Dataset-level drift is declared when **at least 50% of the feature columns are detected as drifted**.
+Dataset-level drift is declared when at least **50% of the feature columns** are detected as drifted.

 ### Run drift monitoring